-- A sworn translator on the list of legal experts of the Tribunaux de grande instance, Cours d’appel et the Cour de Cassation.
+- A sworn translator who appears on the list of legal experts established by the Tribunaux de grande instance, the Cours d’appel, and the Cour de cassation.

 - Consular services of the country that issued the document.

-- Chapter 2: Legalization of documents for citizens of Taiwan
+- Legalization of documents of foreign origin (authentication)